sushil1024/Ai_traveling_Agent/README.md

 ![image](https://github.com/user-attachments/assets/96b33cd7-c953-4716-a2c0-9e30ab92c670)

-This app allows users to plan their trips by selecting countries, states, cities, and the number of days.

-The app then generates a customized travel itinerary and restaurant recommendations using the Gemini API. 🌏✈️
+Plan your trips by selecting location details and get a personalized itinerary and restaurant recommendations powered by the Gemini API. 🌏✈️
 ---

 ## 🚀 Features